apache/calcite/site/_docs/howto.md

 * In the line with "orgapachecalcite-xxxx", check the box
 * Press "Release" button

+Tip: Push the git tag only after the staged nexus artifacts are promoted in the repository.
+This is because pushing the tag triggers Docker Hub to start building the docker images immediately and the build will pull in the promoted artifacts.
+If the artifacts are not yet available, the build on Docker Hub will fail.

 Copy the Git tag:

 {% highlight bash %}